 University academic rules and regulations apply.
 The minimum passing grade in a course is (C+).
 A participant who fails a course must retake it.
 An average of at least B+ must be maintained throughout the program.
-Failure to do so will result in the participant being placed on academic probation, which can be lifted only upon completion of a timed development plan, mutually agreed upon by the Executive MBA Director.
-The OSB EMBA Oversight Committee may discontinue the participant from the Executive MBA program if the participant fails to remove the probation within the time period specified in the plan.
+Failure to do so will result in the participant being placed on academic probation, which can be lifted only upon completion of a timed development plan, mutually agreed upon by the executive MBA director.
+The OSB EMBA Oversight Committee may discontinue the participant from the executive MBA program if the participant fails to remove the probation within the time period specified in the plan.

 The EMBA is cohort program.
-All participants follow the same degree plan, and therefore there is no need for advisor's approval of the student's schedule each session.
-Otherwise, the student can consult with the EMBA Academic Director for further advice.
+All participants follow the same degree plan, and therefore there is no need for adviser's approval of the students' schedule each term.
+Otherwise, students can consult with the EMBA academic director for further advice.